Survivor: Borneo

-Survivor: Borneo, originally known simply as Survivor or Survivor: Pulau Tiga, is the first season of the American CBS competitive reality television series Survivor.
+Survivor: Borneo (originally known as Survivor 1, Survivor: Pulau Tiga, or simply Survivor) is the first season of the American CBS competitive reality television series Survivor.
 The show was filmed from March 13 through April 20, 2000, and premiered on May 31, 2000.
 The season started with 16 participants tasked with being left to survive in a remote area in Borneo, Malaysia, with minimal tools and supplies.
 Hosted by Jeff Probst, it consisted of 39 days with consecutive participants being removed by a majority vote.
 The series was set in the South China Sea on the remote Malaysian island of Pulau Tiga in the state of Sabah, about 6 mi off the north coast of Borneo.

 The contestants were initially separated into two tribes, Tagi and Pagong, which represented the names of the beaches they were on.
 When 10 players remained, the contestants merged into one tribe, Rattana.
 While Tagi and Pagong's names and makeups were picked by the producers, Rattana was named by contestants Sean Kenniff and Jenna Lewis, because of the rattan wood that was at their camp.
 The series was won by Richard Hatch defeating Kelly Wiglesworth in a 4–3 jury vote.

 The finale of the season had an average of 51.7 million viewers, the highest of the franchise.
 Nielsen reported that 125 million people watched at least some part of the finale.
 In 2006, Hatch was sentenced to 51 months in prison after failing to declare his $1,000,000 winnings.

-Overview
+Format

 Survivor is a reality television show based on the Swedish show Expedition Robinson created by Mark Burnett and Charlie Parsons.
 The series follows a number of participants being isolated in a remote location, where they must provide food, fire, and shelter for themselves.
 Every three days, one participant is removed from the series by majority vote, with challenges being held to give a reward (ranging from living and food related prizes to a car) and immunity from being voted out from the series.
 The last remaining player is awarded a prize of $1,000,000.